diwu1990/UnarySim/sw/README.md

 ### _'metric'_ subdirectory
-This directory contains the components for **Performance Metric**, which take bit streams as inputs and calculate certain performance metrics.
+This directory contains the components for **Performance Metric**, which take bit streams as input and calculate certain performance metrics.
 The components currently supported or to be implemented are listed in the table below.

 | Name                 | Date          | Reference     | Status                 |